vikingJason/5eVaultMain/content/2. DM Tools/Tables/price-of-a-contract-fey-desires-for-lesser-contracts-dod.md

 ---
-obsidianUIMode: preview
-cssclasses: json5e-note
 tags:
   - compendium/src/5e/dod
+aliases:
-aliases: ["Price of a Contract; Fey Desires for Lesser Contracts"]
+  - Price of a Contract; Fey Desires for Lesser Contracts
 ---
 # Price of a Contract; Fey Desires for Lesser Contracts
 *Source: Domains of Delight p.
 9*